You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 BA LLB (Sydney); LLM (Sydney); Grad Cert in University Teaching and Learning (CSU); Solicitor of the Supreme Court of NSWLewis Patrick is Chief Academic Officer and Deputy CEO of the College.
 He has been a Lecturer at the College of Law since 1996, and a solicitor in private practice since 1978.
 Along with several other positions he is currently the Australasian Liaison Officer for the Organising Committee of the IBA Conference 2017.

+The Hon.
 Justice Robert Benjamin AM

 Dip Law (SAB); LLM (UTS), FCLJustice Benjamin has been a Judge of the Family Court of Australia since August 2005; he is based at the Hobart Registry of that Court.
 He is also a Presidential Member of the Australian Administrative Appeals Tribunal.

-Justice Benjamin has a deep interest in legal education.
+Former Justice Benjamin has a deep interest in legal education.
 He is involved in legal training through the University of Tasmania and the Tasmanian legal practice course.
 At one time he chaired the Education Committee of the Family Court and was for many years a member of the organising committee for the Judges Orientation Course operated under the auspices of the National Judicial College.

 Emeritus Prof Robert Meyenn